zirinisp/SlackKit/README.md

 ```

 #### Message Buttons
-If you are a Slack App and are authorizing using OAuth, you can use [message buttons](https://api.slack.com/docs/message-buttons).
+If you are developing a Slack App and are authorizing using OAuth, you can use [message buttons](https://api.slack.com/docs/message-buttons).

 To send messages with actions, add them to an attachment:
 ```swift